dieghernan/dieghernan.github.io/collections/_posts/2022-10-17-tidyterra-hillshade.md

 title: "Hillshade, colors and marginal plots with tidyterra (I)"
 subtitle: How to overlay SpatRasters
-excerpt: Using shadow effects on relief mappings is a very common technique, that allows to produce informative yet beautiful maps.
+excerpt: Using shadow effects on relief mappings is a very common technique, which produces informative yet beautiful maps.
 tags:
   - r_bloggers
   - rstats